 Portugal is so beautiful and diverse that it is difficult to say for sure which part of it is the best retirement location.
 It all depends on what you want and what you consider to be your priorities.

-We will start with the most obvious and popular region of Portugal – the Algarve – and move up north.
+We will start with the most popular region of Portugal – the Algarve – then we’ll look further north.